Talking with a parent about estate planning is never easy. Here are several conversation starters that can help adult children and their parents plan.

 Your parents' ability to handle future financial and medical matters may deteriorate.
 It is crucial that they identify people they trust now, while they are still able, to make decisions for them in the event of incapacity.
 Now is the time to make sure they’ve done so, and to be involved in the decision-making to the degree everyone is comfortable.

-It’s important to explain that estate planning covers a wide variety of issues including philanthropy.
+It’s important to understand that estate planning covers a wide variety of issues including philanthropy.
 Find out if they have explored gifting strategies to efficiently pass on family wealth.
 Another question might be about contributing to family educational needs, perhaps for their grandchildren.

 When thinking about estate planning and the drafting of wills, trusts and the division of assets, a family tree chart can help you build a solid estate plan—particularly in large families.
 Creating a family tree with your parents and siblings will not only allow you to visualize your family hierarchy, but better understand your parents’ relationships and gain knowledge about all of your relatives.
 A set plan may help avert conflicts between siblings in the future, as opinions will likely differ on what is best for mom or dad, or how their assets should be divided.